 Our research is highly collaborative and explores the role of the microbiome in globally significant diseases for delivering novel patient-centric therapies.
 We are studying host-microbiome interactions in metabolic diseases, infection, cancer, and sepsis.
-To move from correlative to causative evidence between changes in the microbiome and the pathophysiology of diseases, we design cross-sectional, prospective, and randomized controlled intervention studies in disease subjects.
+To move from correlative to causative evidence between changes in the microbiome and the pathophysiology of diseases, we design cross-sectional and prospective studies as well as randomized controlled intervention studies in disease subjects.
 We combine our studies with emerging new technologies, including the transplantation of human fecal microbiota to germ-free mice and the evaluation of single species and microbial consortia in cell lines and model gut systems.

 We are also working on machine learning methods to combine clinical data, host biological patterns, microbiome, mycobiome, and phageome data to create a comprehensive view of different diseases, identify subtypes, and predict responses to treatment.